 You can view a dashboard if you have the proper permissions.
-The default location for dashboards is the /Dashboards folder.
-The following procedure walks you through opening one of JasperReports Server's samples, the SuperMart dashboard.
+The following procedure walks you through opening one of JasperReports Server's samples, the Supermart dashboard.

-To view the SuperMart dashboard:
+To view the Supermart dashboard:

 1. Log in as user demo, using the password demo.